niallct/pink-lobster/mc-wishlist.md

 - averages tables into the personal report
 - batting first, win, totals; by day-of-year
 - fix phsip table in the almo
+- longest run as nominal captain but not on field

 ## Partnerships
 ### almanac